© Sebastian Kaulitzki | Dreamstime.com

 How Your Bone Density Is Calculated

-Do you need a bone density test?
+Do you need a bone density test to help monitor your bone health and warn you if you are at risk for fractures?
 Your doctor can help you decide if and when you might need one.
 In general, this testing is recommended for women age 65 and older along with younger postmenopausal women who have further risk factors for osteoporosis.
 Additional risk factors include lower body weight (less than 154 pounds, which means you might start out with less bone mass), a family history of osteoporosis, and a previous fracture after age 50.
 Smoking and three or more alcoholic beverages daily also raise your risk.

 The National Osteoporosis Foundation (NOF) also recommends bone density testing every one to two years for women taking osteoporosis medications.
 If you’ve recently started taking these meds, your doctor will likely refer you for a repeat DXA after one year to monitor how well the medication is working.